This is a comprehensive guide to statutory interpretation.

 Therefore the Court held; In the absence of evidence to that effect, the courts have no option but to take it for granted that the legislature has said what it meant and meant what it has said.

-It observed further that; It is true that these statutory provisions do erode the common law rights of an individual in that they take away from his right to sue in negligence.
+It observed further that; It is true that these statutory provisions do erode the common law rights of an individual in that they take away from his right to sue for negligence.

 But that is no reason for departing from the true meaning of the words used and the intention to be gathered therefrom.

 The language used in the Act makes it quite clear that the intention of the legislature was to place the common law rights of the individual in the second place.